Powered by Flyland Powered by Flyland

 1-888-307-1527

 The terms drug addiction, drug dependence, and drug tolerance are often used interchangeably.
-However, each term has a different meaning on how cocaine affects a person’s body and brain.
-Realizing the difference is very important.
+However, each term has a different meaning regarding how cocaine affects a person’s body and brain.
+Understanding the differences is very important.

 Cocaine Tolerance

-Tolerance occurs when an individual is no longer impacted the way they were.
-So it takes a higher dose of cocaine to obtain the same impact as it did previously.
-This is why people use cocaine more and more to get the “high” they desire.
+Tolerance occurs when an individual is no longer affected by cocaine in the same way as before.
+As a result, it takes a higher dose of cocaine to achieve the same effect.
+This is why people use increasing amounts of cocaine to get the “high” they desire.

 Cocaine Dependence

-Dependence is when a person who stops using cocaine experiences withdrawal.
-For example, many people who take a prescription medicine every day over a long time can become dependent; when they go off the medicine, they must do it gradually to avoid the discomfort of withdrawal.
-However, people who are dependent on a drug or medicine are not necessarily addicted to it.
+Dependence occurs when a person who stops using cocaine experiences withdrawal symptoms.
+For example, many people who take a prescription medication every day over a long period can become dependent; when they stop taking the medication, they must do so gradually to avoid the discomfort of withdrawal.
+However, people who are dependent on a drug or medication are not necessarily addicted to it.

 Cocaine Addiction

-Unlike tolerance and dependence, addiction can result from taking cocaine repeatedly.
-If a person continues using cocaine and cannot stop despite the negative consequences they are experiencing; they have an addiction.
+Unlike tolerance and dependence, addiction can result from repeatedly taking cocaine.
+If a person continues using cocaine and cannot stop despite the negative consequences they are experiencing, they have an addiction.
 Addiction is a disease.

 For Cocaine Addiction Intervention Help